Qcsteeven/Freelance-Exchange/README.md

 ## Scripts

-Create scripts for convenience, but you must have Node.js to use them.
+Created scripts for convenience, but you must have Node.js to use them.
 All commands can be viewed in the package.json file

 ## Backup database